 When to go to couples counseling?

 Premarital counseling is a great way to prepare you for the future and reinforce your commitment to one another before marriage.
-It will also increase your overall happiness and may lower the divorce chances in comparison to couples who go into marriage without any prior therapy.
+It will also increase your overall happiness and lower the divorce chances compared to couples who go into marriage without any prior therapy.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.